jojorichard/Fluorescence_Raman_normalisation/documentation/Features_description.md

 **🎥 Filepath print**

-The function prints the filepath to the console oncce the file is uploaded.
+The function prints the filepath to the console once the file is uploaded.
 ```
 print_file_path()
 ```